 Set in Clover City, Texas, Dumplin' is girl called Willowdean Dickson.
-An over weight teenager who is also daughter to the pageant obsessed Rosie, played by Jennifer Aniston.
+An overweight teenager who is also daughter to the pageant obsessed Rosie, played by Jennifer Aniston (The Morning Show).
 Having been borderline neglected by her mother, Willowdean was raised by her aunt Lucy.
 The two shared a common love of all things Dolly Parton.
 And frankly, who can blame them!

 With Lucy now gone, Willowdean must find some way to cope with pageant season and in particular, the Miss Teen Bluebonnet contest.
 In an attempt to rile her mother, she decides to enter the competition.
 It's a protest.
 In a bid to highlight how ridiculous the contest is, Willowdean ropes in her equally unconventional friends to take part.

 Dumplin' is a genuinely inoffensive movie.
 Danielle MacDonald, who plays Willowdean, is entirely relatable.
-As a character, she is likeable and funny.
-Quick witted and with enough nouse to avoid the trap of looking like just another sad teenage girl.
+As a character, she is likable and funny.
+Quick-witted and with enough nouse to avoid the trap of looking like just another sad teenage girl.
 It's a little contrived but hey, it's a dramedy about beauty pageants in Texas!
 So in that sense it does exactly what it says on the tin.

 With a belting Dolly Parton soundtrack, a healthy dose of hairspray and enough tiara's and glitter to drown in, it is a fun, if unoriginal movie.
 The characters have some depth and the overall storyline is perfectly plausible.
 I particularly liked seeing Harold Perrineau and Kathy Najimy and the positivity that emanates from the film.
 So if you want to watch a sweet, fun movie that'll both give you a laugh and bring a tear to the eye, check out Dumplin'.